basarat/typescript-book/docs/project/modules.md

 ```
 Using an `import` in `bar.ts` not only allows you to bring in stuff from other files, but also marks the file `bar.ts` as a *module* and therefore `bar.ts` doesn't pollute the global namespace either.

 What JavaScript is generated from a given TypeScript file that uses external modules is driven by the compiler flag called `module`.
-We will cover this flag after we take a look at `tsconfig.json`.

 {% include "footer.md" %}